 Most businesses err on the side I did in those early days: Underpricing.

 Why?
 Because we lack confidence that our product deserves to be sold.
 We fear that we won’t sell anything at all.
 And we desire to have masses buy our product as affirmation.

 The truth is that this approach is all wrong.
-The price you set will attract a certain type of audience.
+The price you set will attract a certain type of This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 And if you price too low, any discounting (young businesses LOVE to discount) will devalue your product — and brand — even further.

 I did it, too.
 I can see that now.
 Despite the warnings of peers and mentors, I still did it.

 I am not, and never was, an expert on pricing.
 I didn’t model, plan, project and track psychological behavior to determine my ideal pricing structure.
 More often than not, I was winging it, guessing and throwing something at the wall.

 But when you wing it often and long enough, you start learning some things.
 This post details what I’ve learned about pricing and discounts.

 1. Know the Cost to Produce Your Product

 My very first product in October of 2012 was a “Facebook Page Strategic Review.”
 Buy it and I’d review your page, complete with a video screenshare and two-page document recapping my recommendations.
 If I was focused and had no distractions, it would take me two hours to complete the review, start to finish.

 The price: $97.